Topics Map > Services > Research Computing and Support > CCAST

 Resources

-- Linux-based, high-performance computing clusters
+- Linux-based, high-performance computing (HPC) clusters

-- Compute and storage condo (i.e., researcher-owned) units
+- Researcher-owned compute and storage ("condo") units

 - Permanent and scratch data storage